Nike Free Flyknit 4.0 Review Facts

 , allowing it to flex and bend naturally with the foot, almost like a sock.
 The midsole complements this by being extremely flexible as well, creating a comfortably pliable shoe.

-The drop, or measurement of heel size of a shoe, on the Flyknits is 6mm long, which is slightly bigger than expected for a minimalistic shoe.
-It is a bit counterintuitive for barefoot style running, though does not provide a huge disruption from the overall feel.
+The drop, or measurement of the heel size of a shoe, on the Flyknits is 6mm long, which is slightly bigger than expected for a minimalistic shoe.
+It is a bit counterintuitive for barefoot-style running, though does not provide a huge disruption from the overall feel.

 •Nike Flywire design providing great flexibility of the upper